Different Types of Socks: A Complete-ish Guide

 • Full Cushion socks

-Let’s talk about these from lightest cushion to maximum cushion.
+Let’s talk about these from the lightest cushion to the maximum cushion.

 No Cushion socks have no padding or cushion to reduce the impact on your feet.
 The lack of extra fabric from the terry loops keep things light, breathable, and low profile.